Heroic efforts: How far to push others, and yourself?

 Your agency: Deciding how to approach heroic efforts

 What are your takeaways from my allegory around heroic efforts as leaders?
-Especially today, amidst the COVID-19 pandemic, consider:
+Especially today, during tough times, consider:

 1. Decide whether “heroic efforts” are part of your leadership toolkit—or if they’re explicitly excluded.